tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 - To see basic data for a single ad, simply click on the ad in the vault to inspect it.
 - To view the full metadata for a single ad, click on the ad in the vault inspector, then hit the 'd' on the keyboard to dump this data to both the addon and vault consoles.
-- To view JSON data for all ads, simply export your ad file from the settings interface.
+- To view JSON data for all Ads, simply export your ad file from the settings interface.

 -----------
 #### How can I get the first-run page to show up when developing?